 - Death due to respiratory depression

-If one or both of these substances are abused long-term, serious psychological disorders can worsen or develop anew – psychosis, PTSD, depression, and cross-addiction.
+If that isn’t concerning enough, and if one or both of these substances are abused for an extended period, serious psychological disorders can worsen or develop anew, such as psychosis, PTSD, clinical depression, and cross-addiction.

 - Alprazolam (Xanax)